 Collection points are sites where people can return their eligible drink containers for a 10 cent refund.
 Find out more about collection points here.

 How can Groups find their nearest collection point?

-A full list of approved collection points can be found on the Environment Protection Authority’s website.
+A full list of approved collection points can be found on the Return and Earn website.
 Find your nearest collection point here.

 Do Scout groups get to keep the money they raise through the CDS?